grassrootseconomics/cel2-node/README.md

 > For CELO Pre-fork (< January 2025), refer to the `celo-old` branch

-# CEL2 Mainnet System Requirements
+## CEL2 Mainnet System Requirements

 - Atleast 16 GB RAM
 - Atleast 1TB SSD Storage (As of June 2025)

 ## Features

+- Snap sync by default
 - ENV only configuration for easier management
-- Stats server always enabled
+- Stats server is always enabled
-- Optional vector collector for pull-based metrics collection
+- Optional vector collector for pull-based metrics aggregation
-- Reconfigured to retain more peers to prioritize liveness
+- Reconfigured OP stack to retain more peers to prioritize liveness

 ## Firewall